KCool/drlnd_navigation/README.md

 ### Getting Started

+1. Set up a python environment including python 3.6+, numpy, matplotlib, torch.

+2. Follow the steps in [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) to install the Unity ML-Agents Toolkit.

+3. Clone this repository via `git clone ...`

-1. Download the environment from one of the links below.
-You need only select the environment that matches your operating system:
+4. Download the Banana Navigation environment from one of the links below.
+Select the environment which matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

-    (_For Windows users_) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64) if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-    (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+5. Place the file in the folder of the repository

+If you are still having issues after following this steps regarding the dependencies then please check out the more throughly configuration [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 ### Instructions

-Follow the instructions in `Navigation_solution.ipynb` to train your own agent!
+Follow the instructions in `Navigation_Solution.ipynb` to train your own agent!

-You can also use a pretrained agent (= pytorch model) which successfully solved the environment (in ~1.000 steps, that's not really good...).
+You can also use the pretrained agent (= pytorch model) which successfully solved the environment (in ~177 steps):